Posted on December 04, 2012

 The ShowKit includes all the resources you need for a successful production with easy suggestions for staging, costuming, and sets, making it a perfectopportunity for an all-school collaboration.

 The vocal parts have been carefully adapted to be sung by unchanged or changed voices and the script and score have been custom-tailored to make theshow appropriate for young performers through the ninth grade.

 Upon placing your order, you will receive a Dramatic Performing Rights License from Hal Leonard Corporation which will allow your organization unlimitedperforming rights for one year.

-Showkits are only available to schools (grades K-9) and homeschool associations.
+Showkits are only available to accredited schools (grades K-9) and homeschool associations.

 Everyone's favorite Harvard blonde, Elle Woods, takes the stage by storm in LEGALLY BLONDE JR. Adapted for younger performers and based on the popular movie, this show features an upbeat original score that's sure to leave cast members and audiences alike seeing pink!

 When Elle's high school boyfriend Warner dumps her and heads to Harvard, claiming she's not "serious" enough, Elle takes matters into her own hands, crafting a showy song-and-dance personal essay and charming her way into law school.
 Befriending classmate Emmett and spunky hairdresser Paulette along the way, Elle finds that books and looks aren't mutually exclusive - in fact, law may be her natural calling after all as she quickly begins outsmarting her peers.

 LEGALLY BLONDE JR. features a large, expandable cast, lead and supporting roles for male and female actors, as well as energetic production numbers.
 The show's sense of humor, as well as its themes of self-empowerment and open-mindedness, make LEGALLY BLONDE JR. ideal for young performers.

 Cast of Characters: